nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 // >> "Hello!
 My name is undefined."
 ```

-Remember that what `this` references is determined by the *execution context*, not the scope.
-A similar issue will occur
+Remember that what `this` references is determined by the execution context, **not the scope**.

-if you create a function inside an object's method.
-Variables in the object's method's scope will be available to that
+A similar situation will occur if you create a function **inside an object method**.
+Variables in the object method's
-function, but the function's `this` value will be different than the containing method's `this` value.
+scope will be available to that inner function, but the function's `this` value will be **different** than the
+containing method's `this` value.

 ```javascript
 let fourSidedDie = {